 Outback Steakhouse Food Hall of Fame

-It’s no longer around but I wanted to give a shout-out to the Alice Springs Chicken Quesadilla.
-It was available in a full or half portion, and it tasted just like an Alice Springs Chicken in quesadilla form, hence the name; pretty nifty, huh?
+It’s no longer around, but I wanted to shout out to the Alice Springs Chicken Quesadilla.
+It was available in a full or half portion and tasted like an Alice Springs Chicken in quesadilla form, hence the name; pretty nifty, huh?

 2 thoughts on “Outback Steakhouse was my original Go-To Restaurant”